ChanDru-Balu/todo/README.md

 1. Built in control flow characters integrated
     1. @if , @else
     2. @for
-2. For the ng-build find the method to push into the gh-pages On Angular 17, you could just run ng build because by default, the ng build command uses the production configuration
+2. For the ng-build find the method to push into the gh-pages (sometimes unnecessary , useful only 16-02-2025 failed) On Angular 17, you could just run ng build because by default, the ng build command uses the production configuration

     That would generate dist/[projectname]/browser which i noticed contains all the assets for the project.
 So what I did was